EcsRx/EcsR3/docs/shared/faqs-etc.md

 ### How performant is it?

-It's pretty good assuming you use the right systems (usually a `BatchedSystem`, it is built to be functional and extensible and that is the first and foremost focus of the library, to make your life easier and put some pattern in place for interaction with things in a sane way.
+It's pretty good assuming you use the right systems (usually a `BatchedSystem`), it is built to be functional and extensible and that is the first and foremost focus of the library, to make your life easier and put some pattern in place for interaction with things in a sane way.

 Although performance is not the primary focus efforts have been made to make the framework peformant without sacrificing functionality or ease of use, such as adding the ability to batch your components together and use `structs` and optimized type lookups.

 As everything adheres to IoC and is easily changed with custom implementations you can performance tweak the code how you see fit for your specific scenarios.

-If you want to make some performance tests I would love to see them, we have some as part of the library to check on critical parts but it takes a lot of time to generate worthwhile scenarios, so feel free to write your own or provide us scenarios you want to see profiled.
+If you want to make some performance tests I would love to see them, we have some as part of the library to check on critical parts, but it takes a lot of time to generate worthwhile scenarios, so feel free to write your own or provide us scenarios you want to see profiled.

 ### Why should I use it?